amsify42/jquery.amsify.helper/README.md

-# jquery.amsify.helper
+# Amsify Jquery Helper
-This is the Jquery helper file for my other plugins and also useful when used separately.
+This is the jquery helper file for amsify jquery plugins and can also be used separately.